 2.5.
 Any typographical, clerical or other error or omission in any sales literature, quotation, price list, acceptance of offer, invoice or other document or information issued by the Seller shall be subject to correction without any liability on the part of the Seller.

 2.6.
-All descriptions and specifications, drawings and particulars of weights and dimensions used by White Light are approximate only, and are intended only to present a general idea of the goods to which they refer and shall not form part of the contract.
-Due to continuing development, White Light reserves the right to change specifications without notice.
+All descriptions and specifications, drawings and particulars of weights and dimensions used by the Seller are approximate only, and are intended only to present a general idea of the goods to which they refer and shall not form part of the contract.
+Due to continuing development, the Seller reserves the right to change specifications without notice.

 3. ORDERS AND SPECIFICATIONS